sharmaeklavya2/blog-source/content/posts/bits-end.md

 or is about to start college and wants to pursue a career in computer science.
 It's likely that you're very different from my past self, so some of this post won't apply to you.
-But some of this advice is general and will apply to most computer science students.
+Some of this advice is general and will apply to most computer science students.
-I'll generally give reasons why I recommend something, so that you know what's relevant to you.
+I'll give reasons why I recommend something, so that you know what's relevant to you.
+The article beings with generic advice and later becomes specific.

 A bit about my past self - just before I joined BITS, I had sufficient programming experience in C++ from high school.
-This means I had the capability to write a program for almost any algorithm I could imagine.
+This means I had the capability to write a program for almost any algorithm I could understand.
 I used to have a strong liking for math, and I still do.

-# Career advice
+# Generic Advice

-Keep in touch with seniors, preferably those who seem to be interested in the same areas as you and those who might have the same career goals as you.
-They will be of great help.

-You have 2 career options as far as I know - working in an IT company or doing research (either academic or industrial).
-(There are others, like entrepreneurship, but I'm quite confident my past self is neither capable of nor interested in that).
-Also, there are several areas in computer science where you can specialize - machine learning, computer networks, CS theory, etc.
-The earlier you can decide what you want to do, the better it will be for you.
-But you can only decide and be confident about your choice after you try out different things.
-Until then, you have to consider all possibilities.

-Maintain a good CGPA.
-If you're looking a for a job, a CGPA above 8 is almost always sufficient.
-If you want to pursue higher studies, try to keep your CGPA as high as you can and higher than 9 at all times.
-It is easiest to score in the first year.

-Doing projects is also important.
-If you participate in an APOGEE project, make sure you have enough talented seniors in your team and the project involves a branch of computer science in which you might be interested.
-Avoid purely software-development projects.
-Doing study oriented projects (SOPs) related to your fields of interest can be very helpful.
-To do a SOP in the n<sup>th</sup> semester, you have to apply for it roughly in the middle of the (n-1)<sup>th</sup> semester.
-They can also help you get letters of recommendation from professors (you'll need 3 of them to apply for masters).
-You can also try getting into a CS lab (I haven't done it, but I would have tried it if I knew about their existence in my first year).
-If you do a project as part of a course, either do it so well that you can put it on your resume, or do it in a way which would fetch you sufficient marks without much effort, or do it in a way which would help you explore that branch of computer science and help you decide whether you would like to pursue it further or not.

-Competitive programming will be very helpful if you want to clear job interviews or you want to do algorithms related research.
-But even if you don't want to do any of that, I recommend that you do competitive programming for at least a year, since it will make you good at writing efficient programs quickly.
-You should solve at least 5 problems every week.
-The first year seems to be the best time to start competitive programming.

-The first CS course you should do is DSA (Data Structures and Algorithms), because this knowledge will be used in many different areas.
-This is also very important for competitive programming.
-You should preferably start it in the first year and finish it before the third semester ends.

-Good software development practices, like version control and automated testing, won't benefit you in job interviews or getting selected in a good college for higher studies.
-But knowing them will help you whenever you do a project, so I recommend that you learn the basics.
-But before you begin learning that, you should learn other important skills which I have listed in a section below.

-Getting a research intership in a well-known university as part of off-campus thesis or during vacations could be a great way to get research experience.
-I couldn't do it because I found out about them too late and then I got busy with other stuff.

-# What you should get before entering BITS
+### Things you should get before entering BITS

 1.  **Laptop** - You'll need it to code and to read stuff (like slides by professors and online tutorials).

 2.  **Gmail address** - I can't really justify having it.
-    But I found myself needing one soon and it was a chore to inform my contacts about my new gmail address.
+    But I found myself needing one soon and it was a chore to inform my contacts when I switched from hotmail to gmail.

 3.  **Facebook account** - This is so that you can get event and group notifications.
     Some student clubs and workshops use it as their official medium of communication.